-The Diamond is a unique place for students to create and learn, and iForge and the MindSphere Lounge are the perfect spaces for them to do so.
+The Diamond is a unique place for students to create and learn, and iForge and the Digital Innovation Zone are the perfect spaces for them to do so.

 The iForge is a makerspace for students and run by students.
 With ample facilities to take advantage of including laser cutters, 3D printers and a CNC router and mill, there's plenty of opportunity for students to get stuck in and enhance their creativity.

-We are the first university to join Siemens' MindSphere Innovation Network (MINe) through our MindSphere Lounge.
-The MindSphere Lounge, situated in the Diamond building, aims to further collaboration between Siemens, the University of Sheffield and the Sheffield City Region to accelerate digitalisation, boost digital skills, and promote technology and knowledge exchange to meet the needs of an increasingly digitalised industry.
+We are the first university to join Siemens' Digital Innovation Network through The Digital Innovation Zone.
+The space is situated in the Diamond building, aims to further collaboration between Siemens, the University of Sheffield and the Sheffield City Region to accelerate digitalisation, boost digital skills, and promote technology and knowledge exchange to meet the needs of an increasingly digitalised industry.

 The physical working space provides the opportunity to demonstrate real examples of digital solutions as well as providing a high quality venue for public presentations and events, research workshops, seminars, teaching, meetings, and student access to library services.

-It also provides access to MindSphere, Siemens’ Internet of Things (IoT) operating system and data analytics services, alongside support from two Siemens engineers on site.
+It also provides access to Digital Innovation Zone, Siemens’ Internet of Things (IoT) operating system and data analytics services, alongside support from two Siemens engineers on site.

 Using digital technologies to transform business operations is key for the UK to drive competitiveness, improve national productivity and take advantage of the commercial opportunities offered by an increasingly digitalised industry.
-We believe this innovative network heralds a new eco-system enabled by MindSphere, which will provide a vital new model for collaboration between institutions, departments and other key stakeholders to universities.
+We believe this innovative network heralds a new eco-system enabled by The Digital Innovation Zone, which will provide a vital new model for collaboration between institutions, departments and other key stakeholders to universities.

 CEO, Siemens UK (July 2014 - January 2020)